 If you require access to a module on Blackboard that you are teaching on, you can add yourself via the Blackboard Request form on your staff homepage (available when logged in).
 Instructions on how to add yourself to a Blackboard module can be found here.

 Blackboard also has a mobile app for Instructors so you can manage your courses, send announcements, and connect with students – all on your phone or tablet.
-The app is available to download from the App Store and Google Play
+If you have an Apple device, the app is available to download from the App Store.
+For Android, you can download from Google Play

 Please note that Chrome and Firefox are the ONLY supported browsers and must be used to access Blackboard.